Child Care Assistance

 - Or, printing off the Minnesota Child Care Assistance Program Application (DHS-3550) and returning it to Nicollet County Human Services,

-- Or, filling out the Combined Application Form (DHS-5223) and the Combined Application-Child Care Addendum (DHS-5223D) if you need CCAP and health care coverage, cash, and/or food assistance and returning it to Nicollet County Human Services.
+- Or, filling out the Combined Application Form (DHS-5223) and the Combined Application-Child Care Addendum (PDF) (DHS-5223D) if you need CCAP and health care coverage, cash, and/or food assistance and returning it to Nicollet County Human Services.

 For more information about the Child Care Assistance Program, please read the following brochure:

 The Child Care Assistance Program needs quality, affordable child care providers.
 If you are interested in becoming a registered provider with Nicollet County Human Services, to start the registration process, please fill out the appropriate form below and return it: